 closing day is Monday, except in August, when the Museum will remain open every day

 Museo d'Arte Moderna Mario Rimoldi

 T. +39 0436 866222 / 0436 2206

-REDUCED PRICE TICKET MUSEUM OF MODERN ART: senior visitors over 65 years; from 10 to 18 years; students with current student ID; residents in Cortina d’Ampezzo; members of ITALIAN TOURING CLUB, members of CAI; groups of 10 visitors; teachers; disabled visitors escort included; MAMBO (Bologna Museum of Modern Art); FAI
+REDUCED PRICE TICKET PALAEONTOLOGICAL AND ETHNOGRAPHIC MUSEUMS: senior visitors over 65 years; from 10 to 18 years; students with current student ID; residents in Cortina d’Ampezzo; members of ITALIAN TOURING CLUB, members of CAI; groups of 15 visitors; teachers; MAMBO (Bologna Museum of Modern Art); FAI

 FREE: children under 10 years; severely disable visitors escort included; members of MUSEUM OF MODERN ART MARIO RIMOLDI; journalist with a valid Press Card; members of Regole d’Ampezzo; holders of CARTA GIOVANI DEL COMUNE DI CORTINA D’AMPEZZO; members of CAI CORTINA; members of: MART (Modern Art Museum of Trento and Rovereto); CASA D’ARTE FUTURISTA DEPERO; MUSEO MORANDI; CASA MORANDI E MUSEO PER LA MEMORIA DI USTICA; PARCO(Pordenone Arte Contemporanea); FONDAZIONE PEGGY GUGGENHEIM VENEZIA; FONDAZIONE QUERINI STAMPALIA VENEZIA